Miami vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Miami and its opponents have combined to score more than 63.5 points in three of eight games this season.
+- Georgia Tech's games have gone over 63.5 points in three of eight chances this season.

+- This contest's total is 4.5 points greater than the 59 these two squads combine to surrender per game this season.

 - The average total in Hurricanes games this season is 58.9, 4.6 points fewer than Saturday's over/under of 63.5 .